Introduction

 Large and Small Icons settings

-How to move the Quick Launch toolbar to the left side of the taskbar
+comfortable with the Quick Launch toolbar being on the left side of the

 Quick Launch toolbar on the right side